Love, Shelby: Critical reception and commercial performance

 Love, Shelby was met with "mixed or average" reviews from critics.
 At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, this release received an average score of 53 based on 12 reviews.

 In a review with AllMusic, Zac Johnson wrote: "Love, Shelby proves Lynne can still write a hook, but much of what makes or breaks the finished results ultimately falls in the hands of her producer.
 This would actually be a more successful album if her previous work hadn't been so strong."
 Critic reviewer Jim Caligiuri of The Austin Chronicle wrote: "On Love, Shelby, Lynne wants to grow up, but in the process falls flat on her face.
 The edges have all been sawed off of Lynne's sound by producer and co-songwriter Glen Ballard, and she appears as a positively wimpy adult."

 Commercially, the album performed slightly better than I Am Shelby Lynne but had lackluster sales.
-The album debuted and peaked at number 109 in the US Billboard 200, and failing to enter the UK Album Charts.
+The album debuted and peaked at number 109 in the US Billboard 200, and failed to enter the UK Album Charts.
 Additionally, "Killin' Kind" became a single release, peaking at number 30 in the Adult Pop Songs chart.
 The track was included in the soundtrack for the film adaptation of Bridget Jones's Diary (which also featured "Dreamsome" from her previous album).
 The music video for the song was notable for being the first country music video directed by hip hop video director Hype Williams.